pommicket/bootstrap/README.md

 Arguments are passed in
 	rdi, rsi, rdx, r10, r8, r9
 The return value is placed in rax.
+The values of rsp, rbp and rbx are preserved, but other registers might change.
 ```

 ## license